andreas-volz/dosgamebox/README.md

 - Collect joystick mapper files for games which didn't provide joystick support in those old days
 - Changed RetroPie scripts for better doxbox integration

-In the chapter High Level Software Design is described how to reach this goal.

 ## Motivation
 I like to show my kids how cool old games from by childhood were!
 I often impress them because I played the inital first version of a popular todays Android game.

 ## High Level Software Design
+This chapter explains in principle how to reach this goal.

 ### Sandboxing
 After some proof of concept implementations the design decision goes for Linux OverlayFS feature.
 This feature consists of logic overlaying two folders ("lowerdir" and "upperdir") to a new directory ("workdir").